The Good News About Bad Reviews

 - Increase sales.
 Online shoppers are notorious for returning products, noted Hurt.
 The reason: Shopping online doesn’t provide the same tactile experience consumers get in brick-and-mortar stores.
 Sophisticated tools such as 3D product views help enhance online shopping, but customer reviews help close the gap too.
 “There is nothing more powerful than being able to learn about a product through someone else’s experience with it,” said Hurt.
 In turn, this helps e-tailers increase sales.

 - Decrease returns.
 Reviews can help set customer expectations properly, which results in fewer returns.
 For example, a client of PowerReviews sells a compact, portable air conditioner on its site, said Chen.
 Initially, the air conditioner earned positive reviews.
-But soon, negative reviews began appearing, in which customers complained the air conditioner couldn't cool a room below 63 degrees.
-Another reviewer responded that the air conditioners ship from the factory in safety mode, which prevents cooling below 63 degrees a fact that wasn't clearly mentioned in the product's manual.
-The reviewer told others how to turn off the safety mode.
-"After that, the air conditioner received only positive reviews," Chen said.
-"If that negative review and the response to it hadn't appeared, the e-tailer would have faced a lot of returns from unhappy customers and wouldn't have sold as many of those air conditioners."
+But soon, negative reviews began appearing, in which customers complained the air conditioner couldn’t cool a room below 63 degrees.
+Another reviewer responded that the air conditioners ship from the factory in safety mode, which prevents cooling below 63 degrees — a fact that wasn’t clearly mentioned in the product’s manual.

 - Increase credibility and customer loyalty.
 Having negative reviews sprinkled among positive ones gives your company credibility among consumers.
 “If all your reviews are positive, consumers will think they’re fake or biased,” said Chen.